trivikverma/researchgroup/content/courses/epa1316-2020/labs.md

 ### Additional materials

-* A good extension of this session is (Wickham, 2014)..
-The paper is published under an Open Access license so it is freely available on the journal's site, but the author has also made available a public [repository](https://github.com/hadley/tidy-data) with the data and code used in the paper.
-Keep in mind the paper and the code that comes with it are based on R, not on Python.
+* A good extension of this session is (Wickham, 2014).
+The paper is published under an Open Access license, so it is freely available on the journal's site, but the author has also made available a public [repository](https://github.com/hadley/tidy-data) with the data and code used in the paper.
+Keep in mind the paper, and the code that comes with it is based on R, not on Python.
 * **[Visualization]** Python library `seaborn` [tutorial](http://stanford.edu/~mwaskom/software/seaborn/tutorial.html).
-* **[Recommended]** (McKinney, 2012): excellent introduction to Python for data analysis, with plenty of examples and code snippets (Publisher's page [link](http://shop.oreilly.com/product/0636920023784.do)).
+* **[Recommended]** (McKinney, 2012): An excellent introduction to Python for data analysis, with plenty of examples and code snippets (Publisher's page [link](http://shop.oreilly.com/product/0636920023784.do)).
 * [NY Times article](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html?_r=0) about the importance of cleaning data.

 ### References